jrymk/q1pro-mods/config/README.md

    Be extra sure that the nozzle looks nice and clean when calibrating your nozzle offset.
 If the nozzle is not clean during a print setup is fine, as the first layer will just be too high.
 But if you adjust the Z offset and save this result to the nozzle offset, subsequent prints will be too low, and **may damage your build plate!**\
     ![image](https://github.com/user-attachments/assets/5caef60d-2cf1-4e2c-8d08-36895e0d1e09)
 6. After dialing the first layer, you may leave it printing, or cancel it.
 Type in `Z_OFFSET_APPLY_PROBE` to apply the adjustments you made with the Z offset to the nozzle probe, so the next time it will be perfect.
 By default, the Z offset you made are cleared when the next print job starts, so make sure to save it by issuing this command right now.
 7. After that, you can also issue `Z_OFFSET_APPLY_ENDSTOP`, so the nozzle offset is about right even before any nozzle probing occurs.
-However, the inductive probe is subject to thermal drift, and may differ by about 0.3mm depending on the chamber temperature.
-Therefore, try not to drive the bed near Z=0 before a print.
+Still, try not to drive the bed near Z=0 before a print.
    ```
    Z_OFFSET_APPLY_PROBE
    Z_OFFSET_APPLY_ENDSTOP